longde123/farcek/examples/s-expressions/README.md

 ((1) (a b) 3 "tres cool")
 ```

-And returns that look like:
+And returns structures that look like:

 ```haxe